teraspora/fractagons/README.md

   POLYGON-J:

-  The main function used is an affine transformation I have devised. (polygon-h), based on the famous Sierpinski Triangle, but generalised to polygons of order n, where n>2.
+  The main function used is an affine transformation I have devised. (polygon-j), based on the famous Sierpinski Triangle, but generalised to polygons of order n, where n>2.

   The function takes seven parameters: